gvwilson/fiction/iffy/index.md

 "Your eggs'll be ready in a mo," Aunt Naggie cut in hurriedly as Uncle Jack opened his mouth to unleash another bellow.
 "Do you want a bit o' curry on them?
-I think I have---no, wait, not there..."
+I think I have—no, wait, not there…"
 She rummaged nervously among the precious little glass jars that sat on the shelf beside the galley's little two-loop stove.